PatelDeep007/Pintl/README.md

 # Pintl
 A pintrest look alike with only reactjs

-Contains lazy loading and infinite scroll
+Contains lazy loading and infinite scroll with the help of react hooks newly added in 16.8v

 Contains custom modals with a transition effect while opening the modal